Community Eligibility Provision

 We can help.

-Hunger Solutions New York works with school and government leaders, and organizations statewide to help expand the implementation of CEP.
+We work with schools, government leaders, and organizations statewide to help expand the implementation of CEP.
 We:

-- Help schools one-on-one to understand and maximize the impact of CEP.
+- Work with schools one-on-one to understand and maximize the impact of CEP.

 - Analyze participation in CEP, research and disseminate provision policy updates, track participation trends, and gather best practices.